mailpoet/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.8.4 - 2018-08-07 =
+* Added: activation prompt for Mailpoet Sending Service when API key is verified;
+* Added: next scheduled tasks now display in sending queue status;
+* Added: new additional save button to the top of editor page;

 = 3.8.3 - 2018-08-01 =
 * Fixed: resolved potential duplicate sending issue.